 They are thoughts I’ve mulled over and tossed and turned with.
 They are thoughts that have kept me up at night, and thoughts that laid the groundwork for starting my own business.

 Truth be told, I’ve been thinking about what kindergarten means not just for my son, but for my whole family, for nearly five years.
 What can I say?
-I’m a planner.
-A planner whose anxiety has kicked into the highest of gears with all the unknowns of fall 2020.
-And a planner whose best-laid plans have shifted in the past four months as we wait for more information from well, everyone!
+I’m a planner, a planner with a certain underlying level of anxiety.
+And a planner whose best-laid plans have shifted time and time again in the past 18 months as we wait for more information from well, everyone!

 It’s been a lot to think about.
 A lot to stress about.